mickfuzz/makecode-platformer-101/learningDimensions.md

 * **Why is it needed :** In a game you may want a reinforcing loop if you want to increase the challenge fo a game.
 For example, you may want the number of enemies to drastically increase towards the end of a level.

-* **How this happens in our Platformer:** Examples include:
+* **How this happens:** Examples include:
       - creating a hectic game with many spawning enemies

 ## Design Practices

-This adaptation of design-based concepts to game making is  inspired by the [computational thinking defintions of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).
+This adaptation of design-based concepts to game making is inspired by the [computational thinking defintion of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).

 ### Goal Setting

-The process of remxing a game involves decisions to change the game intentionally in minor or more fundamental ways.
+The process of remixing a game involves decisions to change the game intentionally in minor or more fundamental ways.
 These moments of participant initiative draw from and build on existing knowledge.

- Example activities which demonstrate this incude:
+ Example activities which demonstrate this include:

    - Invitation to peers to set new goal or revise existing goals
    - Participants expressing new goals to include in game or around the wider making experience